Azure/batch-shipyard/docs/35-batch-shipyard-task-factory.md

 ## <a name="custom"></a>Custom
-A `custom` task factory will generate tasks by calling a custom Python-based `generate` generator function supplied by the user.
+A `custom` task factory will generate tasks by calling a custom Python-based generator function named `generate` supplied by the user.
 This is accomplished by importing a user-defined Python module which has a defined `generate` generator function.

 For example, suppose we create a directory named `foo` in our Batch Shipyard